DaxxTrias/NFI_FQ/readme.md

 ### Notes

-Provided you are fine with running this under **Docker**, you do not need to install the normal requirements to run Freqtrade since docker will automate it for you courtesy of other [files](../docker/docker/Dockerfile.custom) in this repo.
-Please see **requirements.txt** file in the main [Freqtrade Repo](https://github.com/freqtrade/freqtrade/blob/develop/requirements.txt) if you wish to run this outside of **Docker**.
+* Provided you are fine with running this under **Docker**, you do not need to install the normal requirements to run Freqtrade since docker will automate it for you courtesy of other [files](../docker/docker/Dockerfile.custom) in this repo.
+* Please see **requirements.txt** file in the main [Freqtrade Repo](https://github.com/freqtrade/freqtrade/blob/develop/requirements.txt) if you wish to run this outside of **Docker**.
+* Please make sure you have Docker Version 1.13 or newer or you might not be able to run this docker compose file properly.
+[Read more here](https://docs.docker.com/compose/compose-file/compose-versioning/#version-13)

 - - - -